avartanii/SPY/docs/Software_Development_Plan.md

 #4.0 Software Development Plan

 ##4.1 Plan Introduction

+This section will layout the approach by which the development team will design and build the SPY Database system.
+Deliverables, Resources, Organization method, and Schedules will be described and/or illustrated.

 ###4.1.1 Project Deliverables

 - _Beta - January 1st - May 6th - After meeting with SPY staff throughout the Fall to demonstrate alpha prototypes, we will continue to gradually release features to them throughout the Spring for testing purposes.